wp-plugins/events-manager-extended/readme.txt

 * Bugfix: use plugins_url() the get the url, this is https safe (apparently WP_PLUGIN_URL is not)
 * Bugfix: one could only add phonenumbers to profiles other than his own, has been fixed
 * Bugfix: shortcode #_ATTENDEES should be an empty string if the event is not RSVP-able
+* Feature: 5th occurence of a weekday in a monthly recurrence can now be chosen
 * Feature: direct link to the printable list of reservations shown from the page with the list of events
+* Feature: you can now enable registrations by default for new events
+* Feature: you can now specify a default number of spaces for RSVP-able events